 Georgia Workers’ Compensation

 The state of Georgia implements a number of laws in regards to workers’ compensation, intended to protect workers and allow them to seek rightful compensation for work-related injury or illness.
 If you believe you are in danger at work in violation of OSH Act, we can help you file a complaint with OSHA.
 Employees are protected from retaliation under Section 11(c) of the OSH Act.
-More importantly, if you believe that you have been exposed to or contracted COVID-19, as a result of work-related job duties, you should immediately notify your employer and Hines Law.
-We will be happy to serve as an expert resource on all the workers’ compensation laws in Georgia.
-Having a legal advocate on your side is vital to ensure an optimal outcome.
+More importantly, if you believe that you have been exposed to or contracted COVID-19, as a result of work-related job duties, you should immediately notify your employer.
+Our firm however, does not handle COVID-19 related workers comp cases.